 Please also contact your vet before completing any stretches if your horse has any ligament scar tissue or torn muscles as sometimes stretching can worsen any previous injuries.

-Before beginning a stretch, ensure your horse is stood in an area with good, level footing and ask him to stand squarely.
+Before beginning your horse stretching excercises, ensure your horse is stood in an area with good, level footing and ask him to stand squarely.

 This stretch will help the shoulder, elbow and carpal.
 Please be aware that this stretch is not recommended for horses that have had lower limb ligament injuries.